FergusLemon/CV/README.md

 **Resourcefulness**

 I take time to understand and research problems / tasks myself and attempt a solution before seeking help from others.
-I have taught myself the basic buidling blocks of languages and frameworks using the abundance of resources available online as evidenced by my projects below.
+I have taught myself the basic building blocks of languages and frameworks using the abundance of resources available online as evidenced by my projects below.

 **Teamwork**